Julka Hlapec Đorđević: Work

 The author applies feminist reading in articles of literary criticism published in the book Studies and Essays on Feminism II (1937).
 These critical texts by Julka Hlapec Đorđević contain elements of what will be recognized as feminist criticism, which is political and polemical in its basis.
 It explores the gender differences portrayed in literature, the woman as a heroine in literature, and the functioning of feminist ideology in a literary text at different levels.

 In her prose books, Julka Hlapec Đorđević also implements feminist ideas, predominantly and explicitly in the novel Jedno dopisivanje ("One Correspondence") first published in 1932, with a reprint in 2004, and sporadically in the book of poetic prose and travelogue "Feelings and Perceptions" (1935).
 Julka Hlapec Đorđević builds a plot, the plot and the heroine of her novel Jedno dopisivanje (One Correspondence) in accordance with her own theoretical ideas.
 Julka builds the love plot by re-examining the form of traditional marriage and advocates a new love and sexual ethics, and she transforms the main character as a type of new, modern, educated, self-conscious woman.
 In addition to the feminist ideological basis on which it rests, the novel Jedno dopisivanje is an extremely important text from a literary and aesthetic point of view and thus joins, as an unavoidable link, the production of novels from the interwar period.

 Quote

 In her novel Jedno dopisivanje ("One Correspondence"), Julka Hlapec Đorđević writes about the necessary feeling of restraint that women felt in the first half of the 20th century and which made most of them deeply unhappy:

-It seems that for now it is very difficult for an intellectually developed and self-aware woman to achieve social balance, let alone happiness.
-Bound by obligations and prejudices, squeezed into molds, ready for drunken martyrs or numbered dolls, their strong individuality encounters obstacles and misunderstandings everywhere.
-Vida Adela Milčinović, Dr. Ksenija Atanasijević, Dr. Isidora Sekulić ...
+It seems that for now female intellectuals and writers in the region faced documented social and institutional challenges to achieve social balance and happiness.
+Bound by obligations and prejudices, women such as Vida Adela Milčinović, Dr. Ksenija Atanasijević, Dr. Isidora Sekulić encountered systemic obstacles and public criticism related to social norms, they addressed tension between intellectual pursuits and contemporary expectations.

 This precise sketching of women's restraint and maladaptation of those who are expressed individualists can be taken as a relevant and accurate observation for most women who worked in the public sphere at the beginning of the last century and sought to impose themselves in activities not perceived as women's space.